bnema/claude-summon.nvim/README.md

 # claude-summon.nvim

-> ⚠️ Alpha preview — very early, expect breakage.
+> ⚠️ Alpha preview aka bug festival, expect breakage.

 Summon Claude Code from your comments in Neovim via the `claude-code-lua` SDK.
 Streaming and prompt delivery are still unstable.